asyncapi/converter-go/README.md

 ### As a package

-You can use AsyncAPI Converter as a package.
+You can use the AsyncAPI Converter as a package.
 See the following usage example:

 ```go
 package main